Tornadoes of 2018: January

-There were 16 tornadoes reported in the United States in January, of which 15 were confirmed.

 January 1 (France)

-Four tornadoes were reported in western France on January 1, including two strong EF2 tornadoes.
-The first tornado touched down and completely destroyed a wind turbine at EF2 strength near Bouin, in the region of Pays de la Loire.
-The second tornado was a weak and brief EF0 that was about 50 yards wide, that hit Saint-Paul-Mont-Penit, again in Pays de la Loire.
+Four tornadoes were reported in western France on January 1, including two strong F2 tornadoes.
+The first tornado touched down and completely destroyed a wind turbine at F2 strength near Bouin, in the region of Pays de la Loire.
+The second tornado was a weak and brief F0 that was about 50 yards wide, that hit Saint-Paul-Mont-Penit, again in Pays de la Loire.
 This tornado damaged an equestrian center, tossed a trampoline, downed trees, and damaged the roof of a school.
-The third tornado was an EF1 with a damage path of about 5 kilometers long that hit to the south of Macau, in the region of Nouvelle-Aquitaine.
+The third tornado was an F1 with a damage path of about 5 kilometers long that hit to the south of Macau, in the region of Nouvelle-Aquitaine.
 The Macau area tornado caused considerable roof and structural damage to homes and businesses, and downed signs and fences along its path, with much of the damage occurring in the Lafont area.
-The last tornado was an EF2 that hit Aize and nearby rural areas in the region of Centre-Val de Loire.
+The last tornado was an F2 that hit Aize and nearby rural areas in the region of Centre-Val de Loire.
 Numerous large trees were snapped or uprooted, outbuildings were destroyed, and multiple homes sustained severe damage as a result of this strong tornado, including a few that had their roofs completely torn off.

-January 21–22
+January 21–22 (United States)

 A small outbreak of 13 tornadoes impacted the Southern United States on January 21 and 22.
 On January 21, an EF1 tornado struck the town of Huntington, Arkansas, where trees were downed, a metal structure was destroyed, and a mobile home was damaged along with multiple chicken houses.
 An EF2 tornado caused significant damage as it clipped the eastern outskirts of De Kalb, Texas.
 The De Kalb tornado tore roofs off of homes, snapped and twisted numerous trees, damaged a church, and completely destroyed many large chicken houses along its path.
 Weak tornado activity continued the following day.
 An EF1 tornado near Taylorsville, Mississippi destroyed sheds and barns, damaged homes, pushed a mobile home off of its foundation, snapped and uprooted many trees, and injured one person.
 Another EF1 tornado caused extensive roof damage to a church and multiple homes near Greenbrier, Arkansas.
 One injury and no fatalities occurred as a result of this outbreak.

 February

-There were 46 tornadoes reported in the United States in February; however, 51 were confirmed.